No, our balloons are designed to avoid impact with aircrafts and are lightweight enough to be safe even in the unlikely event of a midair collision.

 So, what’s the gist of balloon requirements?
 WindBorne’s Global Sounding Balloons (GSBs) fall under a few categories.
 First, they’re meteorological balloons, meaning they’re used for gathering weather data.
 Second, they don’t have “active propulsion,” meaning our balloons don’t use any type of motor or onboard fuel to fly.
 Instead, our balloons are powered through a combination of a small solar panel and the autonomous ability to surf the wind by changing altitude by dropping ballast or releasing gas.

 For balloons without active propulsion (like ours), the FAA and ICAO define a threshold for the payload weight, below which the balloon is considered light enough to not pose significant hazards in the air or on landing.
-If the balloon is below this weight, which is less than 4 pounds (2 kg) in the U.S. and internationally, then the balloon falls into the exempt category.
-(By comparison, the average Canadian goose weighs 8.5 pounds).
+If the balloon is below this weight, which is less than 4 pounds (2 kg) in the U.S. and internationally, then the balloon falls into the exempt category (by comparison, the average Canada goose weighs 8.5 pounds).
 FAA and ICAO regulations also deem a balloon exempt if it has a payload weighing less than 6 pounds (3 kg) and has weight-to-size ratio of less than three ounces per square inch (13 g/cm^2) on any surface.
 Per these rules, WindBorne balloons fall into the exempt category globally (barring any unique, temporary restrictions that sometimes affect specific regions).

 Why is the presence (or lack) of active propulsion so significant?
 Active propulsion can make unmanned aerial vehicles (UAVs) like drones more dangerous for several reasons: